theolepage/face-detection/README.md

 ## To-Do

-1. HOGs normalization
-2. Show a representation of HOGs on GUI
+1. Show a representation of HOGs on GUI
-3. Improve performances and efficiency
+2. Improve performances and efficiency
+3. Implement sliding window method
+4. Create the NN and train it to recognize faces